-(I) Financial instruments
+Financial instruments

-Financial instruments include cash and cash equivalents, investments, accounts receivables, and accounts payabales and accrued liabilities.
+Financial instruments include cash and cash equivalents, investments, accounts receivables, property taxes receivable, and accounts payables and accrued liabilities.

 Financial instruments are recorded at fair value on initial recognition.
 Derivative instruments and equity instruments that are quoted in an active market are reported at fair value.
 All other financial instruments are subsequently recorded at cost or amortized cost unless management has elected to carry the instruments at fair value.
 Management has not elected to carry any other financial instruments at fair value.